eddiejaoude/EddieCon-01-workshop/README.md

 ```

-### 5. api
+### 5. API:

-5a.
+&nbsp; 5a.
 Create `src` directory and `src/server.js` file with the following content:

-5b.
+&nbsp; 5b.
 Install express & nodemon dependency `npm install express nodemon`

-5c.
+&nbsp; 5c.
 Add nodemon command to package.json file `"start": "nodemon src/server.js"`

-5d.
+&nbsp; 5d.
 Run API with `npm start`

-5e.
+&nbsp; 5e.
 Run tests in a new terminal with `npm test` and now they should pass

 ```
 > eddiecon-01-workshop@1.0.0 test